-- Action is identified in a certified CZMP/CMP (except for exempt activities). - The project aligns to both statewide, and this grant program's priorities and objectives.

-- The project meets one or more of the management objectives for the relevant coastal management area. - The applicant has the capacity to deliver the project and has available resources, and the proposed timeframe is suitable.
-Previous grant management history is considered (if an applicant has a poor grant delivery history, additional conditions may be added should the application be successful). - Commitment to maintaining works in a condition suitable to meet its design intent for the design life. - The extent to which the project cost-effectively addresses one or more of the program stream objectives. - Technical feasibility and implementation of best practice. - The level of state or regional significance, including the immediacy of any threats. - The environmental benefit of the project.
+- action is identified in a certified CZMP/CMP (except for exempt activities) - the project aligns to both statewide priorities and objectives, and this grant program's priorities and objectives - the project meets one or more of the management objectives for the relevant coastal management area - the applicant has the capacity to deliver the project and has available resources, and the proposed timeframe is suitable.
+Previous grant management history is considered (if an applicant has a poor grant delivery history, additional conditions may be added should the application be successful) - commitment to maintaining works in a condition suitable to meet its design intent for the design life - the extent to which the project cost-effectively addresses one or more of the program stream objectives - technical feasibility and implementation of best practice - the immediacy of any threats - the environmental benefit of the project.

-A numerical score will be given to each application by department technical specialists and each member of the panel, based on how it addresses the above criteria.
+A numerical score will be given to each application by the department's technical specialists and each member of the SAP, based on how it addresses the above criteria.

 The SAP consists of a Chair and stakeholders/independent technical experts.
-The Chair brings forward the collective department opinion, including the technical specialists assessments.
 Applications are recommended for funding by the SAP and approved under delegation by the Coordinator-General, Environment and Heritage.